linuxbox-cz/pgdist/README.md

 **NOTICE** - Something can be added only when using this command, like `require-add` or *table data*

 You already made your first version and forgot to add something?
-Don't worry, we got you.
+Don´t worry, we got you.

 Create update from your version: